data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 ## [1] 4418
 ```

-## Process Data
+## Methods: Process Data

 Network data requires some processing before it can be used in subsequent analyses.
 The network dataset needs a way to identify each participant's role in the interaction.
 We need to answer questions like: Did someone reach out to another for help?
 Was someone contacted by another for help?
-We can process the data by creating an "edgelist".
+We can process the data by creating an *edgelist*.
 An edgelist is a dataset where each row is a unique interaction between two parties.
+Each row (which represents a single relationship) in the edgelist is referred to as an *edge*.
+We note that one challenge facing data scientists beginning to use network analysis is the different terms that are used for similar (or the same!) aspects of analyses: Edges are sometimes referred to as *ties* or *relations*, but these generally refer to the same thing, though they may be used in different contexts.

 An edgelist looks like the following, where the `sender` (sometimes called the "nominator") column identifies who is initiating the interaction and the `receiver` (sometimes called the "nominee") column identifies who is receiving the interaction: